lassik/emacs-format-all-the-code/README.md

 What does it do
 ---------------

-Lets you auto-format source code in several languages using the exact same command for all languages, instead of learning a different elisp package and formatting command for each language.
+Lets you auto-format source code in several languages using the same command for all languages, instead of learning a different elisp package and formatting command for each language.

 Just do **M-x** `format-all-the-buffer` and it will try its best to do